Living On Campus

 Criminal Trespass Warning: A Criminal Trespass Warning may be issued to an individual who has violated housing rules and regulations but is not a current resident.
 It may also be issued to an individual who has just been evicted.
 The warning restricts the individual from returning to the residence hall area and adjoining parking lots.
 If one fails to heed this warning they may be cited by the Rock Springs Police.

-Should an individual feel they have not received due process or feels the eviction decision was unfair, they have the right to appeal the decision.
-Here are the steps to appeal:
+Appeal (Policy 5430B): Should an individual feel they have not received due process or feels the eviction decision was unfair, they have the right to appeal the decision.

 False Fire Alarms